cjyoon/triomix_readthedocs/docs/source/usage.rst

 Default output files
 ------------
-Triomix produces several output files files.
+TrioMix produces several output files files.

 ``*.x2a.depth.tsv``: contains the depth ratio chrX vs autosome of each individual in a trio.
 Males are expected to have ~0.5 while female should have value ~1.0.